frapla/aihiii/README.md

 dissertation is: 'Accelerated Virtual Evaluation of Restraint System Performance for Vehicle Occupants with Varying Body Shapes'.

+The required databases were published under DOI 10.5281/zenodo.14610182

 ## Author

 - Franz Plaschkies (Technische Hochschule Ingolstadt)